 Crossover was not allowed.
 Thus, this trial does not exclude the possibility that sequential use of cisplatin plus fluorouracil followed by cetuximab at the time of failure would be equivalent in survival with the three-drug regimen.

 The overall incidence of severe (grade 3 or 4) adverse events with the cetuximab regimen was not significantly increased compared with chemotherapy alone (82 versus 76 percent).
 However, treatment with cetuximab resulted in a significant increase in the incidence of severe hypomagnesemia (5 versus 1 percent), severe skin reactions (9 versus <1 percent), and sepsis (4 versus <1 percent).
 Severe infusion-related reactions to cetuximab occurred in 3 percent of cases.
-(See "Infusion-related reactions to therapeutic monoclonal antibodies used for cancer therapy" and "Cutaneous complications of molecularly targeted therapy and other biologic agents used for cancer therapy".)
+(See "Infusion-related reactions to therapeutic monoclonal antibodies used for cancer therapy" and "Cutaneous side effects of molecularly targeted therapy and other biologic agents used for cancer therapy".)

 Panitumumab — Panitumumab is another monoclonal antibody that targets the EGFR.
 Panitumumab does not have an established role in the treatment of advanced squamous cell carcinoma of the head and neck, and it should not be substituted for cetuximab.

 In the SPECTRUM phase III trial, 657 patients were treated with cisplatin plus fluorouracil, with or without panitumumab, another monoclonal antibody targeting the EGFR receptor .
 There was a statistically nonsignificant trend toward increased overall survival, the primary objective of the trial, with the addition of panitumumab (median 11.1 versus 9.0 months, HR 0.87, 95% CI 0.73-1.05).
 Progression-free survival was significantly prolonged (median 5.8 versus 4.6 months, HR 0.78, 95% CI 0.66-0.92).
 As with the EXTREME trial using cetuximab, there was slightly more toxicity in the panitumumab arm than in the control arm.
 Secondary treatment with available EGFR monoclonal antibodies, however, was allowed, and approximately 10 percent of control patients received treatment after progression, perhaps modifying the overall survival results.